 Prospectors & Pioneers

 In 1852, Unites States Army Lt.
-Tredwell Moore and members of his detachment became the first European Americans to discover the Mono Basin.
-The army was in pursuit of Chief Teneiya's Yosemite Miwok after a group of Indians attacked and killed three prospectors on the headwaters of the Merced River.
-The pursuit led them to Mono Pass for their first glimpse of Mono Lake.
+Tredwell Moore and members of his detachment became the first European Americans to arrive in the Mono Basin.
+The army was in pursuit of Chief Teneiya's Yosemite Miwok after a group of Miwok attacked and killed three prospectors on the headwaters of the Merced River.
+The pursuit led Moore and his party to Mono Pass for their first glimpse of Mono Lake.
 A few Miwok were captured and executed in the Yosemite high country, but it was thought the others escaped over Mono Pass to join the Kutzadika'a people at Mono Lake, with whom they often traded.
-Though Chief Teneiya was not captured, Lt.
-Moore did find some promising ore samples in the region.
-Lt.
+Though Chief Teneiya was not captured, Moore did find some promising ore samples in the region.
 Moore's findings encouraged a few hearty individuals to investigate the mining prospects of the region more thoroughly.
-Lt.
 Moore named certain geographical features in the Mono Basin that have since been replaced by other names.
-On an early map based on Moore's sketches, Paoha Island was first named "Grand Island," and Rush Creek was first named "Crosby's Creek" after one of Lt.
-Moore's officers.
+On an early map based on Moore's sketches, Paoha Island was first named "Grand Island," and Rush Creek was first named "Crosby's Creek" after one of Moore's officers.

 AND THEN CAME THE MINERS